Skip to main content

 GRAPH.TS

-import { StateGraph, START, END, MemorySaver, interrupt } from "@langchain/langgraph";
+import { StateGraph, START, END, MemorySaver, interrupt, Annotation } from "@langchain/langgraph";

 }

-// Suspend the graph until the webhook handler resumes it.
+// Suspend the graph until the payment.sent webhook resumes this thread.

 }